-Overview of the Rapid Self-Assessment
+I. Overview of the Rapid Self-Assessment

 The World Health Organization (WHO) characterized the coronavirus disease (COVID-19) as a pandemic on 11 March 2020.
-The consequences of this global health crisis are still unfolding, with profound implications on the lives of all people in the world.
-In conflict and crisis-affected contexts, the pandemic makes an already insecure environment even more complex and increases insecurity where armed groups can exploit health vulnerabilities and movement restrictions as a war tactic.
+The consequences of this global health crisis are still unfolding, with profound implications for the lives of all people in the world.
+In conflict-affected and fragile States, the health crisis makes even more complex an already insecure environment or risks increasing existing high levels of insecurity where armed groups chose to exploit health vulnerabilities and movement restrictions as war tactic.
 The secondary socio-economic impacts of measures imposed by governments to contain the pandemic may also have negative effects on social cohesion, create competition for already scarce resources, and increase violence of all kinds, not only armed conflict.

-The implementation of disarmament, demobilization, and reintegration (DDR) processes at regional, national, and sub-national levels is also impacted by COVID-19.
-Beyond the direct impact of COVID-19, changes in the context may require halting implementation of activities or repurposing funds that are usually related to DDR.
-COVID-19 also impacts other initiatives relevant for DDR, such as security sector reform and transitional justice.
-Furthermore, the pandemic may aggravate the root causes of conflict and increase inter-communal tensions, which could endanger the success of DDR processes and peacebuilding at large.
+The implementation of disarmament, demobilization and reintegration (DDR) at regional, national and sub-national levels is also impacted by COVID-19.
+Beyond the direct impact of COVID-19, changes in the context that may require halting implementation of activities or repurposing of funds which are usually related to DDR.
+COVID-19 also impacts other initiatives relevant for DDR (for example, security sector reform or transitional justice).
+Furthermore, the pandemic may aggravate root causes of conflict and increase inter-communal tensions, which could endanger the success of DDR processes and peacebuilding at large.

-At the same time, DDR practitioners can continue to implement critical activities and contribute to the COVID-19 response led by governments and public health authorities during the preparedness, response, and recovery stages.
-To ensure that no one is left behind, in particular persons with specific needs in the context of COVID-19, support to DDR processes should continue to be adapted and reinforced to protect and support participants in a gender-responsive manner.
+At the same time, DDR practitioners can continue to implement critical activities and contribute to the COVID-19 response led by governments and public health authorities at the preparedness, response and recovery stages.
+Support to DDR processes should continue in an adapted manner and be reinforced to protect and support participants in a gender-responsive manner, so as to ensure that no one is left behind, in particular persons with specific needs, in the COVID-19 response.

-This COVID-19 and DDR rapid self-assessment was formulated to equip DDR practitioners with a tool that identifies key steps and actions to be considered for national DDR processes and programmes and local projects currently under implementation in the context of COVID-19.
+This COVID-19 and DDR rapid self-assessment was formulated to better equip DDR practitioners with a tool to identify key steps and actions to be considered for national DDR processes and programmes and local projects currently under implementation: